carstensing/Cloud-Resume-Challenge/frontend/src/hugo_site/content/posts/cloud_resume_challenge/index.md

 Each deleted or modified file must be explicitly listed in the invalidation request with its full bucket path.
 The entire cache can be invalidated easily, or specific file paths can be copied and pasted for targeted invalidation, making small updates and testing straightforward.
-Generating invalidations automatically took some bash scripting with regular expressions but wan't too complicated overall.

 ### 5. AWS CLI